 The European External Action Service (EEAS) is the EU's diplomatic service.
 It aims to make EU foreign policy more coherent and effective, thus increasing Europe's global influence.

-The service is led by Federica Mogherini, the EU foreign affairs chief – or High Representative for Foreign Affairs & Security Policy.
+The European External Action Service is led by the EU foreign affairs chief – or High Representative for Foreign Affairs & Security Policy.
+It is composed of:

 Outside its borders, the European Union is represented by a number of in-country offices – EU delegations – which have a similar role to that of an embassy.

 EU foreign affairs policies and programmes help protect you – as an EU citizen – outside EU borders and can also provide education & career opportunities.

 To interact with EEAS, you can: